Heard someone say “es-kay-you” or “skew”? Not sure what a SKU is and if you need one?

 What format should a SKU number take?

 Your SKUs should include any attributes that differentiate products from each other.
-So that could be brand, product, size and colour (as above), plus material, packaging, style and so on.
+So that could be brand, product, size and colour, plus material, packaging, style and so on.

 Why should you use SKUs?

 Using SKUs within your eCommerce business can have benefits in two key areas:

 Labelling your products with both a SKU and a barcode can be really useful in a fulfilment warehouse during pick and pack.